c2d7fa/zt/README.md

 zt treats the first line of the file as its title.
 Try changing this, saving the buffer, and then calling `zt-find-file` (`C-c # f`).
 Notice how in the completion buffer, zt extracts the title from the file automatically, even though the filename is just an ID.
+Using a completion framework such as [Ivy](https://github.com/abo-abo/swiper) is more or less a requirement for zt!

 #### Branch off into a follower note